 Fuel Price and Other Considerations

-Wind and solar production costs will be modeled at $0/MWh in the economic analysis.
+Wind and Solar production costs will be modeled at $0/MWh in the economic analysis.
+An adjustment representative of the Production Tax Credit (PTC) will be included for wind.
 ERCOT will review available sources for fuel price forecast for the 2022 RTP, these sources include, but are not limited to, the Energy Information Agency’s (EIA) Current Annual Energy Outlook (AEO), SNL, and NYMEX.
 ERCOT will also review available sources for emission costs for the 2022 RTP.
 These sources include, but are not limited to, SNL, EPA, etc.

 Distribution Generation Resources, Settlement Only Distribution Generators, and Unregistered Distributed Generation